Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi/README.md

 - [Angular-cli](https://cli.angular.io/) must be installed to run this sample.
 - [Dotnet Core SDK](https://dotnet.microsoft.com/download) must be installed to run this sample.
 - We recommend [VS Code](https://code.visualstudio.com/download) for running and debugging this cross-platform application.
 - An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
+For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).
-- A user account in your Azure AD tenant.
-This sample will not work with a Microsoft account (formerly Windows Live account).
-Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.

 ### Steps